 If the breasts you buy already have the tenderloin removed, you may notice that one end will be significantly thicker than the other.
 If that’s the case, place the chicken between two sheets of plastic wrap and pound the thicker side a bit, so it’s even with the thinner side.
 This will help it cook more evenly.

 How to Make Sure the Chicken Breast is Juicy

 Now that your chicken breasts are trimmed, it’s time to ensure they are juicy.

-While some people like to use marinades, I find the brine method works much better.
+While some people like to use marinades, I find the brine method works much better to create juicy and flavorful chicken.
 Marinades are generally made with oil and vinegar and flavor enhancers like soy sauce and garlic.

 Those do a great job at flavoring the meat, but they don’t necessarily make it juicy.
 And if you leave your chicken in an acid-based marinade for too long, it will actually start to cook and will get rubbery.

 Brining, on the other hand, works differently.
 When the chicken breast is introduced to a salt water bath, the proteins begin to break down and relax while the meat absorbs the liquid.
 It’s like juicy chicken magic.

 Brining Bonus: Brining liquid doesn’t include oil, so it’s much healthier and lower in calories than marinades.